SHollatz/CSPB5253-Datacenter-Scalecomputing-project/README.md

 ```

 ### Example Run Shown in Demo Video
 To show changes in the database I have written a python script that can be executed interactivly inside the pod with the container ml-worker.
 I am going to execute it once before to show that the database is empty and once after a curl command is executed.
-The sample images are stored in a bucket on Google Cloud.
+The sample images are stored in a bucket on Google Cloud.<br>
-kubectl get podskubectl exec --stdin --tty <worker-deployment-pod> /bin/sh
+kubectl get podskubectl exec --stdin --tty <worker-deployment-pod> /bin/sh<br>
-# run inside the pod:
+run inside the pod:<br>
-python3 redis-list.pykubectl describe ingress frontend-ingressREST = 192.168.49.2
+python3 redis-list.pykubectl describe ingress frontend-ingressREST = 192.168.49.2<br>
-curl -d '{"url":"https://storage.googleapis.com/csci4253_project_images/fake_20804.png"}' -H "Content-Type: application/json" -X POST http://$REST/scan/urlkubectl exec --stdin --tty <worker-deployment-pod> /bin/sh
+curl -d '{"url":"https://storage.googleapis.com/csci4253_project_images/fake_20804.png"}' -H "Content-Type: application/json" -X POST<br> http://$REST/scan/urlkubectl exec --stdin --tty <worker-deployment-pod> /bin/sh<br>
-# run inside the pod:
+run inside the pod:<br>
-python3 redis-list.py
+python3 redis-list.py<br>
 #### Debugging and Testing
 I used logging to provide information from every executing node in the system as well as error reporting.
 The service application was tested first with a few images both from a local file system as well as from a given url.
 The architecture was built component by component and debugged at every step along the way.
 It was ensured that the image information can be reproduced after
 scanning and storing.